How to Set Up an At-Home Ketamine Session (2026 Guide)

 The Integration Station

 Set up a secondary area for after the session.
 The must-haves are a comfortable chair (or different seating from your session position), a journal and good pens, water and a light snack, tissues (processing can bring up emotions), and a phone charger (low-battery anxiety is real).
+For more on what to do with the post-session window, see our deep-dive on the integration process.

 My Complete Setup Checklist